zneb97/DSA-17/sorting/day00/README.md

 **Implement `int[] findTwoDPeak(int[][] nums)`, where `answer[0]` is the row index and `answer[1]` is the column index of any peak.
 In other words, the peak is `nums[answer[0]][answer[1]]`.**

 Hint: `1 + 2 + 4 + 8 + 16 + ... + N = O(N)`

-### Reading

-- **only if you get stuck**: **23.2-23.5** in *Think Algorithms* contains implementations of insertion and merge sort, as well as analysis.
-We encourage you to implement them without copying the book code.

 ### Getting checked off